rutger-hertoghe/GPP_ResearchProject/README.md

 # Research Topic: Generating A Navigation Mesh From Scratch Using Level Geometries In Unity
 ## Description
-For my project I decided to generate 2D meshes from scratch.
+For my project I decided to generate 2D NavMeshes from scratch.
 I wanted to get a truly in-depth look at every part of the process and thus investigated every type of algorithm along the way.
 The end result was a NavMesh generator capable of dealing with a solid floor plane, with convex, non-overlapping obstacles, fully enclosed by the floorplane.
 Unfortunately, the final NavGraph is not yet functional, and some of the algorithms implemented are inefficient.
 Below is a picture of the generated result.

 <img src="https://github.com/rutger-hertoghe/GPP_ResearchProject/blob/master/FinalResult.png"
      width="400"